GeorSidi/Microprocessors-Part1/README.md

 ---

-## Ask4 – Stress Test Generation Using a Genetic Algorithm
+## Lab 4 – Stress Test Generation Using a Genetic Algorithm

 Generation of input vectors that produce maximal switching activity in the circuit using a genetic algorithm, for testing and reliability assessment.